How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 • Gamification of driving promoting defensive behavior, gas-saving, and a measure of how ‘green’ their driving is.

-Commercial Insurers
+Commercial Insurers:

-Commercial insurers use IoT devices, apps, and sensors integrated into industrial units to create a dynamic rating model that allows them to offer risk-based pricing to their customers.
+Commercial insurers use IoT devices, apps, and sensors integrated in industrial units to create a dynamic rating model that allows them to offer risk-based pricing to their customers.
 IoT apps that provide real-time data help insurers control risk and reduce losses dramatically.

-Connected healthcare systems
+Connected healthcare systems:

 • Elderly people seek smart devices that provide them with independence.
 Using these wearables could automatically activate an emergency plan in case of passing out or falling.

-• Bracelet and scale, as well as other health equipment, to monitor heart rate, weight, fat, tension, and so on, promoting good habits and exercise in exchange for price discounts, prizes for goals met, loyalty plans, and so on.
+• Bracelet and scale, as well as other health equipment, to monitor heart rate, weight, fat, tensions, and so on, promoting good habits and exercise in exchange for price discounts, prizes for goals met, loyalty plans, and so on.

 • Socks or shoes that can alert diabetics to potential ulcers and others that can prevent future high hospital claims, medical surgeries, disability claims, etc.

-Smart wearables
+Smart wearables:

 That includes:

-• Steps Per Day
+Steps Per Day

-• Heart Rate
+Heart Rate

-• Blood Pressure
+Blood Pressure

 The watches are significantly subsidized, and if the users are particularly engaged, they can be further subsidized (all the way to $0).
 What’s the result?
 A 68 percent drop in life insurance claims and a 20% increase in physical activity among policyholders.

-Connected construction/Smart real estate/Industry
+Connected construction/Smart real estate/Industry:

 The real estate industry is fiercely competitive and fraught with danger.
 IoT connects job sites, machinery, and people, allowing insurers to digitally monitor the site, analyze land stability, and collect real-time data.